-Puffy nipples is in fact quite common, especially amongst men.
-However natural and common they may be, many men feel self conscious about them.
+Puffy nipples are quite common, especially among men.
+However natural and common they may be, many men feel self-conscious about them.

-They are caused by enlarged breast glands due to several factors, including excess fat, low testosterone levels and the use of steroids.
+Enlarged breast glands cause them due to several factors, including excess fat, low testosterone levels, and the use of steroids.

 This article covers several treatments to consider and lifestyle changes you can make to get rid of your puffy nipples.

 There are several possible causes of puffy nipples.
-The main causes tend to include:
+The leading causes tend to include:

 - low testosterone levels

 Hormonal imbalances are a common cause of puffy nipples in men.
 Our body contains the sex hormones testosterone and estrogen.
 Testosterone levels are higher in men and estrogen levels in women.

 High estrogen levels can cause a growth of the mammary glands, which can lead to puffy nipples in men.

 Your thyroid may be overactive and produce too much thyroid hormone, which leads to hyperthyroidism.
 People who suffer from this condition may have problems with swollen breasts.
 Hyperthyroidism can disrupt your hormones and cause fat growth in the body.